 Is an A really an A, or does plus or minus Count?

 Is that A really and A?
 Give or take a plus or minus?
 The University of Central Florida is ranked as a college of excellence among other national universities.
 This level of excellence is a balance of many things including rigorous academic courses and competitive entrance exam scores.
+Technically speaking, it is a UCF policy that all professors use the plus/minus grading scale so most classes follow this rule.
 UCF strives to uphold a strong academic standard and, because of that, the GPA scale can either work for or against you.
 So you really need to count each plus or minus for the best grades!
 Here is the official GPA break-down:

 Passing Grade, Grade Points